matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 ## Access the Store

 When we created a new client with `sdk.createClient()`, an instance of the default store, `MatrixInMemoryStore` was created and enabled.
+When we sync, or instruct otherwise our client to fetch data, the data is automatically added to the store.

 To access the store, we use accessor methods.
 For example, to get a list of rooms in which our user is joined: